“Most kids dream of being a pop star

 “I always wanted to be a successful recording artist.
 No compromise, and I knew I would achieve that through sheer determination and hard work.”

-Hazell developed her singing style by performing pop and soul numbers – gaining confidence after hearing her voice recorded and well produced.
-She eventually started veering towards dance music, marking a new stage in her career.
+Hazell developed her singing style by performing pop and soul numbers – gaining confidence after hearing her voice recorded and professionally produced.
+She eventually started veering towards dance music.

 Hazell made her Gay club debut at “Heaven” in London – and things were never to be the same again: